 This is located, as you no doubt know, at 221B Baker Street and today has been converted into a museum dedicated to the character.
 On the same street, there is also a statue depicting him.

 Stroll through Hyde Park

-One of the best parks in London will be the perfect place to get some fresh air and get away from the city traffic.
-Hyde Park, which is easily reached on foot from Baker Street, is the oldest park in the city and is well worth a stroll along its paths.
+One of the best parks in London will be the perfect place to get some fresh air and get out of the city traffic.
+Hyde Park, which can be easily reached on foot from Baker Street, is the oldest park in the city and is well worth a stroll along its paths.

-In case you are visiting London in summer you can look for the statue of Peter Pan, the Kensington Palace or take a boat in the central lake of the park.
+If you are visiting London in summer you can look for the statue of Peter Pan, Kensington Palace or take a boat in the central lake of the park.

 If, on the other hand, you are visiting London in winter, there is a Christmas market there that you will love.

-It is more than likely that by the time you leave the park it will be dark.
-At that time you have the option to have dinner and go to the hotel to rest or hire one of the interesting night tours of London that run through the capital and that will allow you to see the London monuments from a different perspective.
+It is more than likely that when you leave the park it will be already dark.
+At that time you have the option to have dinner and go to the hotel to rest or hire one of the interesting night tours of London that will allow you to see the London monuments from a different perspective.